pvuk/spring_boot_demo/Task.md

 3. Read .html file from url / local., In this page word contains url link image., read the data then after.. until then next new word when synonym comes.
 	Ex:	Save it with file name Inquisitor +(Telugu Meaning).txt.
 4. When bill is calculated provide calculate button to know user before saving the record.
+5. Implement GenericsMultipleTypeExample<T, U, K> type, it is useful in project

 ===================================================================================================================================
 ##MongoDB - Task